 “This demonstrates the need for using an expert to manage your credit exposures and set appropriate levels of credit for customers – preferably from the very start.”

-If your business is trading with customers under open credit terms (as opposed to pro forma or with letters of credit), then credit insurance could prove to be a life-support machine.
+If your business is trading with customers under open credit terms (as opposed to pro forma or with letters of credit), then credit insurance could prove to be a life-support machine, especially in a post-Covid world.
 After all, your trade debtors are likely to be among your most valuable assets – and that makes them well worth protecting.